orizens/orizens.com/src/pages/blog/2013-11-10-how-to-use-git-in-bitbucket-and-get-free-private-repositories.md

 Creating a repository is quite easy.

-After login to bitbucket, there's a &#8220;create" button on the top.
+After login to bitbucket, there's a "create" button on the top.

 The screen will show a form for creating a new repository.
 There are 2 important fields to notice:

-  1. Make sure the &#8220;Access Level" field with the checkbox of &#8220;This is a private repository" is checked.
+  1. Make sure the "Access Level" field with the checkbox of "This is a private repository" is checked.
-  2. Make sure the &#8220;Respository type" is selected with the option of &#8220;Git"
+  2. Make sure the "Respository type" is selected with the option of "Git"

 [<img class="aligncenter size-full wp-image-632" alt="new-repo" src=".../../img/uploads/2013/11/new-repo.png" width="635" height="644" srcset=".../../img/uploads/2013/11/new-repo.png 635w, .../../img/uploads/2013/11/new-repo-295x300.png 295w" sizes="(max-width: 635px) 100vw, 635px" />](.../../img/uploads/2013/11/new-repo.png)